On classification of (self-dual) higher-spin gravities in flat space: Conclusions and discussion

 \item[(Anti)-de Sitter space.]
 All known higher-spin gravities are smooth in the cosmological constant, and one could expect this to be true for the new solutions.
 However, the light-cone analysis becomes more complicated, see \cite{Metsaev:2018xip}.
 In particular, there seem to be more constraints, because $AdS_4$ cubic vertices have a more complicated structure compared to their flat space limits, but some interesting results can still be obtained \cite{Skvortsov:2018uru, Neiman:2023bkq, Neiman:2024vit, Lipstein:2023pih, Chowdhury:2024dcy}.
 Therefore, covariantization of the new theories seems a necessary step to proceed.

 \item[Quantum corrections.]
 One can quite generally show that most holomorphic solutions of the quartic light-cone consistency condition have vanishing tree level amplitudes, \cite{Ponomarev:2017nrr} and also the present paper.
 This implies that there are no UV-divergences in these theories at least at one-loop.
 However, for the theories that have a finite spectrum, one cannot expect the additional mechanism (regularized sum over the spectrum) that would make them vanish \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2020gpn}.
 After all, the scattering of higher-spin fields might have nontrivial S-matrix \cite{Tran:2022amg}.
+For a more recent analysis of anomalies for higher-spin theories in twistor space, see \cite{Tran:2025uad}.

 \item[Celestial holography.]
 It was shown in \cite{Ren:2022sws} that chiral higher-spin gravity solves the celestial OPE associativity condition.
 We expect that all of the theories constructed here (and other, higher derivative, solutions that are yet to be found) do solve the same constraints.
 On the other hand, the study of flat space holography for chiral higher-spin gravity has just begun in \cite{Ponomarev:2022atv,Ponomarev:2022ryp,Ponomarev:2022qkx,Monteiro:2022xwq}.
 It would be interesting to see if similar statements can be made about the new theories.